ibm-cloud-docs/vpc/vsi-images.md

 ### Image support for GPUs
 {: #gpu-images}

 The only stock image that currently supports GPU profiles is the Ubuntu 18.04 image for the Power Architecture.
-The GPU profiles are available in beta for the POWER architecture.
+The GPU profiles are available for the POWER architecture.
 The NVIDIA kernel driver for the Tesla V100 GPUs must be installed in your instance before use.
 For more information, see [Setting up GPU drivers for POWER-based instances](/docs/vpc?topic=vpc-setup-gpus).

 ## Custom images
 {: #custom-images}